 Stadol is structurally similar to other opioids like morphine and oxycodone.
 The medication is not structurally dissimilar to heroin.

-While Stadol is an opioid antagonist, it also has opioid agonist properties.
+While Stadol drug class is an opioid antagonist, it also has opioid agonist properties.
 As such, the medication can bring about the same effects as other opioids that are commonly abused.

 According to the boxed warning, physicians should not prescribe this narcotic without first assessing the risk of misuse and addiction for the patient.